Boris-Em/BEMSimpleLineGraph/README.md

          #import "BEMSimpleLineGraphView.h"

- 2. Implement the `BEMSimpleLineGraphDelegate` to the same view controller:
+ 2. Implement the `BEMSimpleLineGraphDelegate` and `BEMSimpleLineGraphDataSource` in the same view controller:

-         @interface YourViewController : UIViewController <BEMSimpleLineGraphDelegate>
+         @interface YourViewController : UIViewController <BEMSimpleLineGraphDataSource, BEMSimpleLineGraphDelegate>

  3. BEMSimpleLineGraphView can be initialized in one of two ways.
 You can either add it directly to your interface (storyboard file) OR through code.
 Both ways provide the same initialization, just different ways to do the same thing.
 Use the method that makes sense for your app or project.